irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

  - [Atom + go-plus](https://atom.io/packages/go-plus)

 ## Harvester Repos
 As of Harvester development, you will likely only need the [rancher/harvester](https://github.com/rancher/harvester).
-But here is a list of available repos of its related development usage.
+But here is a list of available reports of its related development usage.

 - [Harvester UI](https://github.com/rancher/harvester-ui) - Harvester UI
 - [Harvester Network Controller](https://github.com/rancher/harvester-network-controller) - Harvester network controller of managing additional networks like VLAN